EngineersNeedArt/SoftDorothy-SharewareProjects/README.md

 **Glider 4.0** was the first game I had published commercially.
 I had seen a few games published by Casady & Greene, Inc. (C&G) and reached out to them to see if they were interested in Glider.
 I suggested I could write a commercial Glider to support color and that the game would have a "house" (the game levels) with some forty or so rooms (the shareware game had only ten or fifteen rooms as I recall).
 They agreed and so advanced me enough cash to buy a color Macintosh and a color display.

+I believe I more or less finished Glider 4.0 around the beginning of the fall of 1991.
+That fall I was in my last (fifth) year of an Education degree at the University of Kansas.
+I was a student teacher that fall and I recall telling my high school students that I had a game coming out, ha ha.

 The "houses" for Glider are like a collection of *levels*.
 I determined pretty quickly that creating a "level editor" for Glider would make it much easier for me to create the promised house of forty or more rooms.
 And so the creation of both **Glider 4.0** and a **House Editor** began more or less at the same time.

 I could have kept the House Editor as an internal tool but I realized that if users could create and share their own house creations, it would add to the appeal to Glider.
 I think i was thinking about something similar to the Pinball Construction Set game.

 I found out very quickly though that work on the House Editor in fact involved more work than Glider itself.
 It turned out that "idiot proofing" the editor required a lot of sanity checking and busy work.
 As an example, when a user adds a bouncing ball to a room, there is a Get Info dialog that allows you to edit various paramters of the ball such as the *Length of Travel*.
 When a user entered a value I had to make sure it was not negative, not too large for the room.
 These kinds of sanity checks are all over in the code and required a lot of busy effort.

+Glider 4.0 went on to win a coveted MacWorld Game Hall of Fame award.
+I graduated with my Education degree but as a result of Glider's success I decided to put off teaching at least for the time being.
+The game programming gig would likely be brief and teaching would still be there in any event.

 ### Pararena2Dev.dsk